BUSINESS CONDUCT:

 FREEDOM OF ASSOCIATION

 We have recognised Trade Union groups in our facilities in the Czech Republic, Scotland and Australia and value their partnership and involvement.
 We encourage collective bargaining with Trade Union groups and negotiate with them on the terms and conditions for their members and consult with them on changes within the organisation.
 Employees can become affiliated with a Trade Union and their involvement in that organisation will not affect them in terms of recruitment, promotion, transfers, development opportunities or any other employment arrangements.
 In Europe, we have a long-established European Forum, consisting of management and employee representatives, who meet annually to discuss, communicate and consult on trans-national issues relating to the business.
-Where there is no representative group, we establish and encourage an open two-way communication process with employees and have various communication mechanism and methods to keep this active.
+Where there is no representative group, we establish and encourage an open two-way communication process with employees and have various communication mechanisms and methods to keep this active.

 Modern Slavery Statements